Skip to Main Content

 If you are experiencing a veterinary emergency, follow the steps below.

-• Follow Instructions Provided - When you call to let the emergency pet hospital know you are on your way, instructions may be provided to help you apply first aid or otherwise make your pet as comfortable as possible.
+• Follow Instructions Provided - When you call to let the emergency pet hospital know you are on your way.
+Instructions may be provided to help you apply first aid or otherwise make your pet as comfortable as possible.
 Follow these instructions carefully.

 • Remain Calm - Remain calm and be extra careful around your pet.
 When an animal is in pain they often react negatively towards anyone trying to help and could bite or scratch.